nobuti/frontend-challenge/README.md

 ## Frontend coding test

 Each problem has an instruction file inside its folder.
-We expect
+You will find any assets needed inside too.